-- Select a before/after view from the menu in the top toolbar.
+- Select a dual view from the menu in the top toolbar.

 Additional denoise settings

 Photo Studio offers two other settings to refine noise reduction: Color noise and Radius.
-To view these settings, expand the menu by clicking the small arrow beneath the Reduce noise slider.
+To view these settings, expand the menu by clicking the small arrow next to Noise reduction.